 Even if you're delivering bad news, it should still be considered a motivational speech.
 This is because your aim should be leave people in a positive place and not depress people.
 If you don't consider it a motivational speech, your presentation may evolve around bringing people down.
 After all, bad things can still produce needed change, so there is usually some good that can come out of bad news.

 To deliver bad news, start by recognizing people for what works.
-Celebrate quirks, accomplishments and successes to bring down defences and show you are aware of the big picture.
+Celebrate quirks, accomplishments and successes to bring down defenses and show you are aware of the big picture.

 Never deliver bad news to people already on the defensive.
 More than likely, they will take it personally.
 Once the audience is properly primed, it's best to get right to the bad news.
 Like ripping off a band aid, get it over with quickly.